 After a few conversations, he’d ordered a GT-2000 from a vendor I recommended in Japan.
 Great result.
 Seriously, this is like going from 1 to 10, like going from a Hyundai Getz to a Mercedes G-Wagon, straight to the pointy end of analog audio.
 Talk about an upgrade.
 But I reckon this is what the hi-fi hobby is all about, learning, listening, trying new equipment, speaking with people who give us a better understanding, and so on.

 Anyway, let’s get into it.

 The Yamaha GT-2000 came here partly for a post-purchase inspection, testing, service and set-up.
-As will become evident, there’s considerable time involved in properly looking at a deck like this.
+As will become evident, time is needed to properly go through, assess, service and set up a deck like this.
 The first part is always to inspect the package.
 Is everything there?
 Are all the accessories included?
 Is there any obvious damage?
 Is the main bearing OK?

 This was the first issue I found.
 There was excessive clearance or free-play in the spindle bearing of this deck.
-I know it’s excessive because of my previous experience with this model and with other high-end turntables.
-I was able to considerably improve it though and I’ll discuss this later.
+I knew this because of my previous experience with this model and with other high-end turntables and I have data saved based on my measurements with other similar decks.
+I was able to considerably improve this though, more on this later.
 Everything else appeared OK, a great start.

 Deep Cleaning & Rejuvenation

 The cleaning process for me is always quite relaxing, more so on large turntables like this one.
 I always start by removing whatever parts I can and all loose dust and dirt using a very soft brush.
 I then usually go over the chassis and check the torque of all fasteners, the tonearm, lid and motor fasteners in particular.